arcxteam/fortytwo-node/README.md

 #### Solutions
 - The server need faster for complete any Task Inference
 - Need activate on AVX2 or use another low-parameter LLModel visit the Huggingface
-- Or check here for list LLM GGUF Models custom https://arcxteam.github.io/fortytwo-node/llmodel.html
+- Or custom..check here for list LLM GGUF Models https://arcxteam.github.io/fortytwo-node/llmodel.html

 ---